flatironinstitute/ELF3/README.md

 # ELF3 Python Scripts
 A place to store code used to generate figures.

-## 7q_0q_helix.py
+## wt_mut_helix_per_res.py
 Plot of 7Q and 0Q helicity, including all temperatures.
 Creates two subplots vertically stacked and includes 'H1', 'H2', & 'H3' labels on helices of interest.
+Highlights Haro, HN1, HN2, HN3, F96 and 3 polyQ tracts.

 ## hcg_ipca.py
 I-PCA PC1 and PC2 plots of all HCG ensmbles.
 8 subplots in a 2 column x 4 row configuration.